-The examination boards normally dispatch examination certificates in November following June examinations and in May following the January examinations.
-The certificates are then posted by recorded delivery.
+The examination boards normally dispatch examination certificates in November following June examinations.
+The certificates are then posted by Royal Mail 'Signed For' delivery.
 Occasionally these may be collected personally but a signature acknowledging receipt is always required.

-Examination Boards cannot replace lost or damaged certificates and will always require the return of the old certificate if an amendment needs to be made following a re-mark.
+Examination Boards cannot replace lost or damaged certificates and will always require the return of the old certificate if an amendment needs to be made following a review of marking.
 If a certificate is lost they will issue a certified statement of results which will show the modules taken, dates taken and the final grade awarded.